• Skip to main content

 Real-time Performance

-One of the main advantages with CDPSim, is that the simulations can run in real time.
+One of the main advantages of CDPSim, is that the simulations can run in real time.
 However, if the simulation gets too CPU intensive, real-time simulation can not be achieved.
 This occurs if the integration time step is too small, or the code is too heavy to run, either because of a large number of components, or long loops in the code due to large state variable arrays.
-There are two ways of dealing with this problem: either by adjusting integration time step, or by distributing the components to run on different computers.
+See Measuring Performance for information on measuring the performance of the simulation.

 Adjusting Integration Time Step in CDPSim